Livable Garden Centre | Livable Basics

 Wallum

-Wallum is a term used to describe a type of vegetation and associated sandy soils found in coastal areas of eastern Australia.
-Wallum vegetation is characterised by a mix of shrubs, heath plants, and wetland species adapted to the coastal environment.
+Wallum refers to a type of vegetation and sandy soil ecosystem found in coastal regions of eastern Australia.
+Wallum habitats include a mix of shrubs, heath plants, and wetland species adapted to nutrient-poor, acidic soils.

 Wet Sclerophyll Forest